ContribOSTC/AutomationHacks/README.md

 # AutomationHacks
-Writing best twenty Automation scripts in Python
+Writing best twenty Automation hacks in Python:
+1.  a Python script for automatically deleting all the unread messages from gmail.
+2.